“Everything comes with chips, which are French fries. You put vinegar on them. Cookies are biscuits and potato chips are crisps” – Scott Walters

 I am not going to score the Italians because that wouldn’t really be very fair.

-Hastily retreating to the United Kingdom I am first going to head north to Scotland despite the fact that Scots deep fry chocolate so cannot really be taken seriously in a cooking sense.
+Hastily retreating to the United Kingdom I am first going to head north to Scotland despite the fact that Scots deep fry chocolate so cannot really be taken seriously in matters culinary.
 In Glasgow and Edinburgh they have a fondness for gravy with chips and I find that odd because in my culinary opinion gravy should only really be served up with the weekly Sunday roast.

-Having said that it is really rather tasty so marks out of 10 for the Scots – 7.
+Having said that it is really rather tasty and my grandchildren like it served that way so marks out of 10 for the Scots – 7.

 Which brings me back rather neatly to England and especially my home town, the fishing port of Grimsby.
 They know a thing or two about chips in Grimsby let me tell you and there is a chip shop in every street – sometimes two and people there know best how to cook them and to eat them.